 Paper Mache Materials:

 *I recommend doing this project somewhere that can get messy!
 Make sure you have a sink nearby (or at the very least a bucket of water with some towels!) for rinsing your hands and dishes.
 You’ll also need some place for your project to dry as well.

-Step 1 – Mix your flour and water into about equal parts to make your paper mache goo.
+Step 1 – Mix your flour (or liquid school glue) and water into about equal parts to make your paper mache goo.
 I prefer mine fairly consistent and rather liquidy.

 Step 2 – Tear your newspaper into thin long strips.

-Step 3 – Dip your newspaper strips into your paper mache mix, swipe off the excess, then wrap around your paper towel tubes.
+Step 3 – Dip your newspaper strips into the paper mache mix, wipe off the excess, then wrap the strips around your paper towel tubes.

-Step 4 – Now here’s the tricky part – the ends of the bones.
+Step 4 – Now here’s the tricky part – creating the ends of the bones.
 Ball up a half sheet of newspaper (or foil or grocery bag even!) and wrap it with newspaper strips that have been dipped into paper mache.
-It’s messy!
-My husband actually found it easier to wrap painter’s tape around the “balls” of newspaper and then wrap it in paper mache mix.
-It’s up to you!

 Keep winding newspaper that’s been dipped into your paper mache mix and wrap the ends of the bones onto the paper towel tubes.
-Again it can get a little tricky but my husband used tape for his which seemed much quicker than mine!
+Again it can get a little tricky but my husband used tape for his which was much quicker than mine!
 You can pick up cheap masking tape at the Dollar Tree.

 It will take a day or two to dry (or longer if you live somewhere with high humidity) so make sure to start your project early!!
 You can place a box fan nearby to help with the drying process if you need.